Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/README.md

 ## Script usage

 By default, upon discovering the CloudControl IP address, the script adds it to the environment variables.
 The variable name in both Windows and
-Linux is ìCLOUDCONTROLIPî.
-However, the script has two additional modes of operation ñ ì--debugî and ì--donotaddtoenvî as listed below.
+Linux is ‚ÄúCLOUDCONTROLIP‚Äù.
+However, the script has two additional modes of operation ‚Äì ‚Äú--debug‚Äù and ‚Äú--donotaddtoenv‚Äù as listed below.

 --debug: Enables running the script in debug mode wherein more logging is available for debugging purposes
 --donotaddtoenv: Enables not adding the CloudControl IP as part of the environment variable